 Child Care Credit is a nonrefundable credit available to taxpayers who incur dependent care expenses so they may be gainfully employed.
 To be eligible, a taxpayer must maintain a household for a dependent child under age 13, or a dependent, including a spouse, who is incapable of self-care.
 The credit ranges from 20 to 30 percent of employment-related child care expenses as taxpayer adjusted gross income declines from \$28,000 and over to \$10,000 and under.
+The AGI brackets and credits have not changed for 1992.
 Employment-related expenses may not exceed \$2,400 for one qualifying dependent and \$4,800 for two or more.
 The maximum credit available ranges from \$480 to \$720 for one qualifying dependent.
 Double that amount for two or more dependents.
 The child care credit is calculated on Form 2441 or on Schedule 2 of 1040A.